Skip to main content

 Think of it this way: when you type a question into Google, you get a list of websites to click on.
 When you type a question into ChatGPT, you get a direct, written answer — like asking a helpful librarian instead of searching through the card catalog yourself.

 ChatGPT is not a robot.
 It does not have feelings, opinions, or a body.
-It is simply a program running on a computer somewhere, waiting for you to ask it something.
+It is simply a program running on a computer somewhere, waiting patiently for you to ask it something.

 Is ChatGPT Safe to Use?